desertwitch/NutClient-ESXi/readme.txt

 PURPOSE OF THE MODIFICATION

-To modify the orginal project (see below) exchanging the SMTP notifications with push notifications via the (free) Prowl service.
+To modify the original project (see below) exchanging the SMTP notifications with push notifications via the (free) Prowl service.

 This package aims to allow hobbyist users to receive NUT notifications